PerziThomas/DA_Perzi_Ambrosch/source/DA.md

 #### React Leaflet Draw
 React Leaflet Draw is a node library for using Leaflet Draw features with React Leaflet.
 It achieves this by providing an _EditControl_ component that is used in the Leaflet Map and can then be used to customize the Leaflet Draw toolbar or to overwrite event handlers. [@reactLeafletDrawIntro]

-In the app, the event handlers by Leaflet Draw for creating and editing shapes are overwritten and used to handle things such as confirmation or persistance.
+In the app, the event handlers by Leaflet Draw for creating and editing shapes are overwritten and used to handle things such as confirmation or persistence.

 ### Geofence creation
 Geofences can be created as polygons, rectangles, circles or as road geofences by routes.
-Circle creation is handled seperately and will be discussed in chapter _Circle geofences_.
+Circle creation is handled separately and will be discussed in chapter _Circle geofences_.
 All other types can be converted to and created as polygons.

 Any created geofence is checked for self-intersections.\
 [@codeSelfIntersection]